oracle-livelabs/partner-solutions/oci-observability-management-database-management/registerdbcs/registerdbcs.md

   ![Image alt text](images/image17.png)

-6. Once Database Management is enable on the Enterprise Edition DBCS PDB, you can access the *Performance Hub* which is a powerful tool to help diagnostic performance issue with the database.
+6. Once Database Management is enabled on the Enterprise Edition DBCS PDB, you can access the *Performance Hub* which is a powerful tool to help diagnose database performance issues.
 From the PDB01 homepage, click on *Performance Hub* button.

   ![Image alt text](images/image18.png)

-7. Same as for the CDB, the *Performance Hub* provides a view of the activity during a specific period of time.
-Once you have selected the period of time, you will be able to analyze the running SQL using *ASH Analytics*, a list of SQL using *SQL Monitoring*, recommendations from *ADDM* as well as *Blocking Sessions*.
+7. Same as for the CDB, the *Performance Hub* provides a view of the activity during a specific period.
+Once you have selected the period, you will be able to analyze the running SQL using *ASH Analytics*, a list of SQL using *SQL Monitoring*, recommendations from *ADDM* as well as *Blocking Sessions*.

   ![Image alt text](images/image19.png)

-  I really encourage you to explore *Performance Hub*.
-This is a powerful tool to help you identifying performance issue from the database point of view.
+  I strongly encourage you to explore *Performance Hub*.
+This is a powerful tool to help you identify performance issues from the database point of view.

 ## Acknowledgements
 * **Author** - Luc Demanche, Cloud & DBA Practice Director, Insum Solutions Inc.